When is the Best Time to See Whales in Alaska?

 Effective Remedies For Seasickness

 Second - but possibly more important - take that anti-seasickness pill!
-You can either get your own before the trip or buy one from the crew.
+You can get your own before the trip or buy one from the crew.
 At least, that was the case during our journey with Major Marine Tours.
 Oh, how I wished I had taken that pill!

 Watch Whales Like A Pro In Alaska

-Getting to see whales up close is a once-in-a-lifetime experience, especially in Alaska.
+Seeing whales up close is a once-in-a-lifetime experience, especially in Alaska.
 Few places on earth rival The Last Frontier’s many whale viewing locations.

-No matter what whale species you’re interested in, you shouldn’t have great difficulty finding a tour that can supply you with everything you want in a whale-watching adventure.
+No matter what whale species you’re interested in, you shouldn’t have difficulty finding a tour that can supply you with everything you want in a whale-watching adventure.

 And finally, as promised, here's that link again - Kenai Fjords National Park Cruise – Trip Report & Tips